MohamedM216/reddit-clone-api/README.md

 - Sorting posts (New, Top, Controversial)
 - Users update their profiles
 - Notify users when other users mention them (@username)
-- Notify when are system updates
+- Notify when there are system updates
 - Most active users, trending posts.